 On the basis of this evaluation, some students who may benefit from additional academic preparation are required to participate in summer skill-building activities through the Early Start Program.
+The Early Start program provides students with an opportunity to take college level courses in the summer.
+This will allow the student to begin earning units towards their degree and have an early transition to SJSU.
 This requirement may be satisfied through live or online Early Start courses offered by any CSU campus.
 Students with an Early Start requirement will receive information about the program, including specific course options, through MySJSU starting in the first week of May and continuing throughout the summer.
 Regular financial aid packages may not be applied to Early Start classes; however, fee waivers are automatically given to qualifying students.
 For more information, go to www.sjsu.edu/sfs/earlystart.